Image

 • The machine functions within precise limits regarding temperature and accuracy

-Appealing the Decision of a Ladue, MO DWI Administrative Hearing
+How to Appeal a Ladue, MO DWI Administrative Hearing Decision

 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Ladue, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A Ladue, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.